-This course is a survey of American literature from the middle of the nineteenth century to the present.
+This course is a survey of American literature from the mid-nineteenth century to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
-Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.